-ITS ALSO sort of a chicken or the egg situation because people have been prejudiced/trying to genocide the Romani people for a long, long time!!!
+It's ALSO sort of a chicken or the egg situation because people have been prejudiced/trying to commit genocide on the Romani people for a long, long time.
 And that goes with the whole 'nomadic' thing too, because there's the stereotype of 'gypsies' moving around a lot but also the fact that people persecute them everywhere they go.
-Which, like duh, eventually leads to thievery and Esmerelda has to make money by playing into their 'exotified' image of what a 'gypsy' girl is.
+Which, like duh, eventually leads to thievery and Esmeralda has to make money by playing into their 'exotified' image of what a 'gypsy' girl is.
 They're thieves because they have to survive.
-Esmerelda has to play into what the people like Frollo think of her (and her people) because it's a way to con them and earn enough just to keep eating.
+Esmeralda has to play into what the people like Frollo think of her (and her people) because it's a way to con them and earn enough just to keep eating.
 She really just feels like an outcast, like everyone else... we even see that Chopin is playing into their 'gypsy' stereotypes, his costume is the part of "fool", hers is the part of "flirtatious gypsy dancer"

 At the beginning, Quasi's mom is trying to sneak into Frollo-controlled Paris.
 Where the hell are they running from that a city under the thumb of a psycho with a boner for gypsy genocide is the better option?

 The musical makes the talking gargoyles much more obviously hallucinations/wish fulfillments by Quasimodo's damaged mind.
 The equivalent of Jason Alexander's Hugo in the film is the same, but the Victor gargoyle is made into more of a loving father figure, and the female of the trio is changed into a beautiful angel gargoyle named Loni, who seems to be both his source of motherly affection and romantically approachable.
 This is weird enough, but then you get to the final scene, in which Quasimodo is hesitating throwing Frollo off of the cathedral.
-Frollo pleads "You don't want to do this!", and Charles leans into Quasimodo's ear and whispers, "Yes, you do."
+Frollo pleads "You don't want to do this!", and Charles (in the German version.
+It's the entire choir in the US version.) leans into Quasimodo's ear and whispers, "Yes, you do."